SkiffyMan/RLOrbital/README.md

 Step 3:
 Select Process and Arguments
 Step 4:
-Press start bot
+Press start bot (This may take a while)
-step 5:
+Step 5:
-Press F1 in game.
+Press ToggleKey In game.
+Default is F1.

 [+] If you need multiple Instances there is a launcher included that allows for this.
 For more than 1 instance, press Add Account, and after you have launched successfully, press Delete Account.
 Repeat Until you have all the Rocket League processes that you need. [+]